Want to go in October/November, but can you swim during those times?

 WDW 1997, 1999, 2001, 2001, 2005, 2006, 2011

 We have been for Halloween, Thanksgiving, and Christmas and swam on each of those trips.
 Actually we were just there for Christmas and could have swam every day of our trip.
 It was around 75 and sunny every day.

 Come to think about it, my kids have swam on just about every trip we've been on at all times of the year, Jan., Feb., March, May, June, Oct., Nov., and Dec.

 To be honest, there have been days on some trips that were just to cold to be comfortable swimming, and those days can happen in Nov., Dec., Jan., Feb., and even March.
 Perhaps even in Oct. if an early cold front comes in.
 But typically we've never seen temps that cold throughout an entire trip.
 We've had trips where we could swim one day, then a few days later we were in coats in the parks.
 Even with a cool front, you should be able to get a few swim days in.

-Resorts we've stayed at over 18 trips: ASMo, ASMu, ASSp, PC, CSR, CBR, POR, POFQ, WL, AKL Jambo, AKL Kidani, Poly, BC, YC, BWV, OKW, SSR, Swan, Shades of Green, Vero Beach
+Resorts we've stayed at in 20+ trips: ASMo, ASMu, ASSp, PC, CSR, CBR, POR, POFQ, WL, AKL Jambo, AKL Kidani, Poly, Contemporary, BC, YC, BWV, OKW, SSR, Swan, Shades of Green, Vero Beach, Disneyland Resort

 You can swim in October without a doubt.
 It will still be summer in Orlando and can be quite hot.
 Pools are heated so swimming in November is possible, but I don't like to.
 You do eventually have to get out of the warm water into the cool air and traipse back to your room all wet and cold.
 With kids it's usually not an option.
 There will be plenty of people swimming in November so I **** it up and get in.